aurelilia/aurelilia/README.md

 ## Hi there!

-I'm Ellie Leela (pronouns she/they).
+I'm Ellie Leela and also go by aurelia (pronouns she/they).
 I enjoy programming as a hobby, with a particular interest in anything low-level - from emulators over programming languages to operating systems.
 Lately, I've mainly been working on [GameGirl](https://github.com/anellie/gamegirl), a GB and GBA emulator.